IONext: Unlocking the Next Era of Inertial Odometry: Experiments and Analysis

-Additionally, the units of these metrics are inconsistent (e.g., meters vs. unitless ratios), and directly averaging metric values over multiple test trajectories ignores the impact of varying trajectory lengths.
-To address this, we apply a trajectory-length-based normalization strategy to all metrics.
-The unified computation is defined as:
+Researchers typically average metrics across multiple test sequences to obtain dataset-level results.
+However, simple averaging ignores variations in trajectory lengths across sequences.
+To compensate for this, we apply a length-based normalization to all metrics.
+The unified computation is